How effective is psychotherapy?

 What if I'm also interested in alternative forms of therapy?

-A primary facet of my personal and professional practice is the mind-body relationship.
-There is not a valid study today that disputes the interrelationship of physiological and emotional balance.
-Therefore, I maintain relationships with a number of professionals whose practice may assist the process of psychotherapy.
-This includes massage therapists, acupuncturists, acupressurists, and nutritionalists.
-I am careful to refer to practitioners who are very professional/ethical in their practice, whose procedures are research-based in nature, and with whom I believe you will achieve a comfortable relationship.
-Though I may make a referral, it is always your choice to accept or decline.
+There isn't a valid study today that disputes the mind-body relationship, and improving your overall lifestyle is critical in nurturing good therapy results.
+I maintain relationships with a number of professionals whose practice may assist your therapy.
+This includes massage therapists, acupuncturists, nutritionists, and natural medicine physicians.
+I refer to practitioners who are professional/ethical in their practice, whose procedures are research-based, and who I believe will be a good fit for you.
+Though I may make a referral, it's your choice to accept or decline.

 but the one most responsive to change."